juju/docs/src/en/help-oracle.md

     release][jujubeta] and is therefore not yet recommended for production use.

-The email you received upon signing up for Oracle Compute contains vital information you will need:
+The email you received upon signing up for Oracle Compute contains vital information you will need to complete the instructions presented here.
+Look
+for:

 - 'My Services URL'
 - 'Identity domain'
-- 'My Account URL' (for trial accounts)
+- 'My Account URL'
 - 'Username' (your email address)
 - 'Password' (temporary)

-On first login you will be prompted to change the temporary password to arrive at your final password.
+Upon first login (using either of the above URLs) you will be prompted to change the temporary password to arrive at your final password.

 ## Ubuntu images